Rishiraj-25/Python-Basic-Assignments-2/README.md

 # Python-Basic-Assignments-2

-Task 1:Determine then numner is even or odd
+#Determine then numner is even or odd
+Task1:
 1.Taking imput from user
 2.Then doing operation on number using if-else ststement 3.And using modulus operator we determin wather it is even or odd.